isomerpages/nlb-biblioasia/_apr-to-jun-2013/An introduction to Design, Aesthetics and Ethics of the Built Environment.md

 #### **Place-making, People and Identity**

-&gt; Places that foster a spatial representation of life are places such as hawker centres and local markets.
-These form a focal point in many Singaporeans’ lives; they are spaces where a great diversity of people congregate, and a local economy thrives.
-Hawker centres create a spatial attachment to a neighbourhood or an area, not through their outward appearance, but through their purpose.

 Architects and planners see design as the art of making places for people, and believe that design is critical in the realms of sustainable development, economic progress and social cohesion.
 Good design creates lively and distinctive places with character that are safe and accessible.
 Spaces are the embodiment of feelings, images and thoughts of those who live, work or are otherwise engaged in the area.
 Social space is dynamic space; its production continues over time and is not fixed to a single moment of completion, thus shifting the focus away from the static objects of display, and places it on the people and their lives.
 Good design addresses the physical aspects of space through addressing the relations within and of various social networks.

 "You begin to realise that the important determinant of any culture is after all the spirit of place."[^26]

 Similarity is important in establishing a recognisable or identifiable sense of place.[^27] The aesthetics of places and place-making should be linked to the climatic vernacular and regional diversity through the spatial representation of the synergies of the life of the people,[^28] i.e., the place must reflect the climatic conditions of the area, as well as facilitate the daily interactions of the people.
 Places that foster a spatial representation of life are places such as hawker centres and local markets.
 These form a focal point in many Singaporeans’ lives; they are spaces where a great diversity of people congregate, and a local economy thrives.
 Hawker centres create a spatial attachment to a neighbourhood or an area, not through their outward appearance, but through their purpose.

-&gt; Architecture has forgotten, or simply fails to understand that space is constructed out of interrelations and interactions of people, at various levels and of various dispositions and thus must engage these tensions rather than ignore them.

 At the urban level, Singapore followed good practice with island-wide tree-planting strategies to break up the increasing density of the built form.
 In a variety of key areas, the mix of the globalised “future” and traditional “cultural” past has been exceptionally juxtaposed, thus maintaining or, in the case of Boat Quay, enhancing an identity of place.
 Boat Quay, with its regenerated waterfront, traditional shophouses and the UOB Plaza fronting the Central Business District, became recognisable as the embodiment of “Singapore”.
 It was instantly recognisable and globally distinctive, representing the dichotomy that is Singapore.